The asymptotic geometry of $\rm{G}_2$-monopoles: Introduction

 Finally, in \Cref{sec:Sobolev_Fredholm,sec:Sobolev_2,sec:Moduli} we develop the moduli theory for $\rG_2$-monopoles with finite intermediate energy, quadratically decaying curvature, fixed monopole class and mass.
 The first of these sections defines the relevant Sobolev norms and proves that the linearized monopole equation is Fredholm.
 The second settles some useful technical results such as multiplication maps which are needed in order to handle the nonlinearities of the monopole equation.
 Finally, in the third and last of these sections we topologize the relevant moduli spaces using the Sobolev norms previously defined and prove that the monopole equation yields such a nonlinear Fredholm map.
 The main result is stated as \Cref{thm:Moduli}.

 \begin{acknowledgment}

-The authors are extremely grateful to Mark Stern from whom they learned the a lot of the techniques employed in this paper.
+The authors are extremely grateful to Mark Stern from whom they learned a lot of the techniques employed in this paper.
 We also thank Detang Zhou for informing us of the reference \cite{Li1995}.
-The second named author is thankful to Thomas Walpuski for helpful discussions, and to Universidade Federal Fluminense and IMPA for their hospitality during the early stage of this project.
+The second named author is thankful to Lorenzo Foscolo and Thomas Walpuski for helpful discussions, and to Universidade Federal Fluminense and IMPA for their hospitality during the early stage of this project.

 The first named author was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001, via the postdoctoral grant [88887.495008/2020-00] of the INCTMat-CAPES program (Universidade Federal Fluminense), and the postdoctoral grant [88887.643728/2021-00] of the CAPES/COFECUB bilateral collaboration project Ma 898/18 [88887.143014/2017-00] (Universidade Estadual de Campinas/Université de Bretagne Occidentale).
 He was also supported in part by the School of Mathematical Sciences of Peking University.
 The third named author was supported by the NOMIS Foundation, and while at Universidade Federal Fluminense by Funda\c{c}\~ao Serrapilheira 1812-27395, by CNPq grants 428959/2018-0 and 307475/2018-2, and FAPERJ through the program Jovem Cientista do Nosso Estado E-26/202.793/2019.